Foundational Concepts

 Transforming Explanatory Variables

-There are many types of explanatory variables – continuously distributed predictors, experimental factors, etc. If therefore would generally not make sense to apply the same transformation to a matrix of explanatory variables.
+A study often includes many types of explanatory variables – continuously distributed predictors, experimental factors, etc. If therefore would rarely not make sense to apply the same transformation to a matrix of explanatory variables.

-It does make sense to transform individual variables.
-Each explanatory variable can be evaluated separately to determine which type of transformation, if any, is appropriate.
+However, it can make sense to transform individual variables.
+Each explanatory variable should be evaluated separately to determine which type of transformation, if any, is appropriate.

 Let’s transform the number of large oak trees.
-This is a count, so we’ll use a log transformation:
+These data are a count, so we’ll use a log transformation:

 Oak_explan$log_Quga <- log10(Oak_explan$Quga.gt60cm + 1)